crcn-archive/paperclipjs.com/lib/pages/advanced-api.md

 #### component.section

-the [document section](https://github.com/mojo-js/document-section.js) which contains all the elements
+The [document section](https://github.com/mojo-js/document-section.js) which contains all the elements

 #### component.childTemplate